svanderbleek/twpgtwp/README.md

 * singleton: A general-purpose dependently-typed assembly language
 * High-Level Separation Logic for Low-Level Code
 * Hoare Logic for ARM Machine Code
+* SBCL: a Sanely-Bootstrappable Common Lisp
 * A Practical Property-based Bootstrap Architecture
+* Translating HOL functions to hardware
+* Debootstrapping without Archeology: Stacked Implementations in Camlboot
+* Solving the Bootstrap Problem for Free and Open Source Binary Distributions
+* MPM :A Modular Package Manager
+* A formal approach to distributed application synthesis and deployment automation
+* Zephyrus2: On the Fly Deployment Optimization using SMT and CP Technologies?

 ## Binary Analysis